slatedocs/slate/source/includes/_reference.md

 - for a US bank account number concatenate the salt and the routing number and account number and pass that to the function to get account number hash
 - for an international IBAN account number concatenate the salt and full IBAN account number and pass that to the function to get account number hash

-**Note**: All spaces and dashes should be removed from the account number prior to hashing.
+<aside class="notice">All spaces and dashes should be removed from the account number prior to hashing.</aside>

 Please contact IdentityMind to get the salt.